paulomarconi/paulomarconi.github.io/posts/DCmotor.md

 </figure>

 # Free-body diagram analysis
-The system can be decomposed in two sections: a rotational mechanical, and an electronmechanical.
+The system can be decomposed in two sections: a rotational mechanical, and an electro-mechanical.
 The rotational mechanical can be derived as follows,

 <figure>
     <center><img src="/images/DCmotor/Rotational_free-body.png" alt="Rotational_free-body" width="35%"/></center>